 University of Toronto

 stepan.oskin@mail.utoronto.ca

+Eric J. Miller

+University of Toronto

+miller@ecf.utoronto.ca

 1 Introduction

-There is ample evidence of the role of land use and transportation interactions in determining urban spatial structure[cite].
+There is ample evidence of the role of land use and transportation interactions in determining urban spatial structure[Wegener, 19xx].
 Accessibility and mobility provided by transportation systems drive economic development and impact travel behaviour and location choices of households and firms.
-Similarly, urban sprawl and location of activities drive travel demand and the need for building transport networks[cite].
+Similarly, urban development and location of activities drive travel demand and the need for building transport networks[Manheim, 1978].

-Land values in a metropolitan region are an outcome of such land use-transportation interactions[cite].
+Land values in a metropolitan region are an outcome of such land use-transportation interactions[Spengler, 1930; Alonso, 1964; Knight and Trygg, 1977; Martinez, 2018].

 The fundamental link between transportation and urban form creates a feedback relationship between land development, travel needs, viability of alternative modes, accessibility, and other important characteristics of the urban transportation system(Kelly 1994).
 Numerous "top-down" and "bottom-up" models have been designed to analyze and forecast the behaviour of urban regions and interaction of their transportation and land use systems, with the latest generation being the family of microsimulation models(Iacono, Levinson, and El-Geneidy 2008).